pivotal/docs-tas-adapter/resource-cleanup.md

 # Cleaning up old resources with Application Service Adapter

 When you push an app with Application Service Adapter, resources can accumulate.
-Read this article for guidance in cleaning up old resources.
+Read this topic for guidance in cleaning up old resources.

 - Every source code upload results in a CFPackage resource on the cluster and a corresponding container image holding the source in the sources repository.